 There's a second pandemic no one's talking about at all.
-Besides COVID-19, a cyber-pandemic shows no signs of slowing down or going away.
+Besides COVID-19, a cyber pandemic shows no signs of slowing down or going away.
 As more and more people had to work remotely, remote work went from a necessity for survival as time went on to a new option.
-It's something more workers sought to adapt as a permanent way to work.
+More workers sought to adapt it as a permanent way to work.

 For example, over the last two years, 47% of individuals have fallen victim to phishing scams while working at home.
 These cyberattacks have only grown in frequency and severity; hackers worldwide seek to exploit the vulnerabilities of firms due to the coronavirus.

 Another exciting piece of info is that the average data breach costs a company $137,000 per incident.
 On July 8th, 2021, the city of London Police reported that since January 2020, over GBP 11 million had been stolen from scams during the pandemic.

 But there's hope.
 Business leaders and employees can take preventive measures to stop such attacks.
 For those employees working from home using their personal or corporate devices, here are some cybersecurity measures that are easy to take, including: